Copyright 1994 - 2023 Bill's Bible Basics

 Proverbs 16:16, KJV

 Not only that, but as we continue to accept the Lord's pure language of Truth into our hearts through His Word, we are further cleansed and set free.
-This is evident by the following verses:
+This becomes evident by the following set of verses:

 "BETH.
 Wherewithal shall a young man cleanse his way? by taking heed thereto according to thy word."